Sherlock Holmes | 2009

 Back up north, the elaborate Gothic Revival interior of Manchester Town Hall, on Albert Square, stood in for London’s 'Houses of Parliament’, where Blackwood reveals his sinister plan.
 The Town Hall is used the same way in both Louis Malle’s 1993 melodrama Damage and in Phyllida Lloyd’s film about Margaret Thatcher, The Iron Lady.

 The ‘London warehouses’ on the Thames alongside a partially-built Tower Bridge are Stanley Dock in Liverpool.
+Now developed as (inevitably) 'luxury apartments', the famous docks are also seen in Captain America: The First Avenger.

 And New York?
 Studio sets were built in the US, at the Marcy Avenue Armory, 355 Marcy Avenue, Williamsburg in Brooklyn (which has housed productions including Martin Scorsese’s The Departed and Will Smith thriller I Am Legend).
 Here, the attic of the Punch Bowl pub (site of the bare-knuckle fight), the interior of Holmes’s 221B Baker Street apartments, and a section of the uncompleted Tower Bridge, were constructed.
 The Punch Bowl, incidentally, is the name of director Guy Ritchie’s real boozer, on Farm Street in London’s classy Mayfair.